petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 let you bring your laptop in there?"
 Barbie explained "I couldn't believe it myself.
 I mean, you're supposed to compartmentalise the secrets, but not the know-how on how to keep the secrets secret."
 Skipper just shook her head.
-"Kinda takes the magic out of working for the agency doesn't it?"
+"Kinda takes the magic out of working for the Agency doesn't it?"
 Barbie sighed, eyes downward and embarassed "I guess that's what zero public accountability gets you.
 I bought into the myth of the Agency hook, line, and sinker."
 Barbie looked up at her sister "I'm sorry I didn't listen to you